About

 Michael Zandl grew up in a small village in the Austrian Alps.
 His introduction to acrobatics and movement were made through exploring a variety of outdoor sports.

 In 2017 he started to put his long-standing ambition of creating a full-length solo performance into action.
-Armed with a car and some fundings, he invested it all in creating the piece JANUS.
-This work is a combination of physical story-telling, illusion theatre and object manipulation: a portrayal of what he likes most in circus.
-JANUS turned out to be a great success and is still touring throughout Europe.
+Armed with a car and some fundings, he invested it all in creating the piece ‘Janus’, which was touring several years throughout Europe.

 The complexities of the professional field pushed the maker to be very resourceful.
 Building the scenography and props by himself is a full-fledged part of the creation process.
 Understanding the technical needs and specifics of the work is intertwined with the creative development of the pieces.

-Michael also works with the absurd in combination with abstraction.
+Michael likes to work with the absurd in combination with abstraction.
 He has a passion for absurd situations and subtle humor.
 He finds these tools a powerful source of expression.